chizurum4444/HealthCare-Data-Manipulation/README.md

 This project is a skeleton project for using [HAPI FHIR](https://hapifhir.io) to access a public [FHIR](http://hl7.org/fhir/) server hosted at [http://hapi.fhir.org/baseR4](http://hapi.fhir.org/baseR4).

-### Getting Started:
+### NOTE

-* [ ] Try clicking on the link below.
+* [ ] Click on the link below.
 It is a FHIR *Search* operation used to look for patients with the name "Smith".
-(This is a publically accessible test server used by people all over the world, so we don't control what data is on it.
-Sometimes you may find unexpected or weird data there.)
+(This is a publically accessible test server used by people all over the world)

   http://hapi.fhir.org/baseR4/Patient?family=SMITH